Twig Adventures

 We came to a side trip to an overlook of a loop in the Colorado river and decided to take it, even though it added about 0.8 miles.
 It was well worth the effort.
 The ascent of the wash was easy and soon we were staring at quite a spectacle, probably only surpassed by the Grand Canyon.
 A boat just happened to be going by, which gave the scene some perspective of just how high we were above the mighty river, like a greenish brown snake whipping into a tear-drop shape below.
 A diving board rock beckoned the greatest and last swan dive into the abyss.
 We stood near the edge but were cautious of the void’s pull.

 We stopped for a proper lunch break just before leaving the wash, then hit a dirt road to officially enter Canyonlands NP.
-We had about 4 or 5 miles of walking the dirt road all the way to the visitors center.
+After about 5 miles of easy walking on the dirt road, we came to the visitors center.
 Since we were ahead of schedule, we inquired about changing out permit but everything was booked, as suspected.
-I did some sink laundry in the bathroom and then we started walking the road towards Needles Outpost, a private campground and general store just outside the park.
-We’d sent a resupply box there, plus we needed a place to spend the night.
+I did some quick sink laundry in the bathroom and then started walking the road towards Needles Outpost, a private campground and general store just outside the park.
+I’d sent a resupply box there, plus needed a place to spend the night.

 Amber, NO’s (Needles Outpost) manager and owner, greeted us warmly, as did her adorable pup Coco.
-We also met Mac, a hayduke hiker whose footprints we’d been following since the Adventure Lodge.
+We also met Mac, a Hayduker whose footprints we’d been following since the Adventure Lodge.
 We knew he was just ahead because Tom told us about him, plus we’d been following his posts on Instagram.
-Mac is also well known as the creator of the popular website Halfway Anywhere, where hikers can respond to and read data from surveys about the PCT and CDT.
-It was great to get to meet him.
+Mac was also well known as the creator of the popular website Halfway Anywhere, where hikers can respond to and read data from surveys about the PCT and CDT.
+It was great to meet him in person.

-We paid a reasonable price for a campsite and some shower tokens.
+I paid a very reasonable price for a campsite and some shower tokens.
 Included was access to the wifi, which was key.
-It was the only contact to the outside world I’d have in 9 days.
-But first, a quick set up and a hot shower were in order.
-I wanted to get all this done before sunset, as the temps were already dropping.
+It was the only contact to the outside world I had in 9 days.
+A quick set up and a hot shower hit the spot.
+I wanted to get all this done before sunset, as the temps were already dropping fast.
 The low was expected to be in the 20s.
 Chores done, I sat outside the store cooking dinner and sucking wifi until it got too unbearably cold.
-Handwarmers and many layers were in order for this night.
+Chemical handwarmers and many layers were in order for this night.